tanerijun/vitaneri/src/content/posts/enforce-string-casing-in-typescript-creating-uppercase-lowercase-and-capitalized-string-types.md

 ## Wrap Up

-That's it for the article, hope you this little trick useful.
+That's it for the article, hope you find this little trick useful.